shamirlabs/docs/docs/diva/specs/intro.md

 # Introduction

 Diva is an Ethereum Liquid Staking protocol powered by Distributed Validator Technology (DVT).
-This page contains specifications of the Diva Staking protocol.
+This page will contain specifications of the Diva Staking protocol.

 ## Architecture

 <div style={{textAlign: 'center'}}>

 ![stake](img/diva-overview.png)

 </div>